akashvelanr/A-December-Of-Algorithms-2024/README.md

 Output Format:
 An integer representing the minimum cost (number of swaps) required to sort the list.
 ```
+References: This problem is inspired by sorting algorithms and cycle detection in graphs.

 ### December 14 - Split the Squad
 #### Problem Statement